DALLAS, UNITED STATES 1936-37

 Control of fair included bankers Nathan Adams, Fred F. Florence, and Robert Lee Thornton, President of Mercantile National Bank.
 Charles Roster was director of the Department of Publicity.
 The promotion department was led by Frank N. Watson.
 Chief designer of the Centennial was Donald Nelson.

-Sources: Gaylon Polatti/Dallas Historical Society, from the Centennial Collection; World of Fairs; History of World's Fair and Expositions; History of Centennials, Fairs and Expositions; The Year America Discovered Texas, Centennial '36, by Kenneth Ragsdale; Fair News; Historical Dictionary of World's Fairs by Alfred Heller; New York Times.
+Sources: Gaylon Polatti/Dallas Historical Society, from the Centennial Collection; World of Fairs; History of World's Fair and Expositions; History of Centennials, Fairs and Expositions; The Year America Discovered Texas, Centennial '36, by Kenneth Ragsdale; Fair News; Historical Dictionary of World's Fairs; New York Times.

 Photo column top: Centennial Hall, Fair Park, 2014, The Lyda Hill Texas Collection of Photographs in the Carol Highsmith Collection, Library of Congress.
 Middle: Museum Building in Fair Park from the Texas Centennial, 2011, Rafiul Alam.
 Courtesy Wikipedia Commons.
 Below: Entrance to the State Department Exhibit, 1936.
 Courtesy Library of Congress.